 And indeed, while most people associate McDonald’s with the Ray Kroc story, in reality, McDonald’s was founded in 1940 by Richard and Maurice McDonald, with the first restaurant being a BBQ stall in San Bernardino, California.

-Ray Kroc, in fact, leveraged on the McDonald’s brothers “Speedy Service System” to initially scale the operations fo the restaurant chain.
-In fact, this process was developed by the McDonald’s brothers (what we would later call “fast food”) which was an incredible process development able to provide an improved product at a faster pace.
+This process was developed by the McDonald’s brothers (what we would later call “fast food”), which was an incredible development that provided an improved product faster.

 This stall was eventually sold to businessman Ray Kroc, who opened the first McDonald’s franchise in 1955 and made the company what it is today.

 Indeed, McDonald’s now has close to 39,000 restaurants in 119 countries.
-While it remains a highly successful franchise, shifting consumer preferences pose the most serious challenge to the company moving forward.
+While it remains a highly successful franchise, shifting consumer preferences pose the most serious challenge to the company.

 The speedy system itself represented the application of the manufacturing process to the restaurant business.
 Later another important building block was added.

 The franchising model really became widely applied during the 1920s and 1930s in the restaurant business.